Solution-focused brief therapy: SFBT practice

-The therapist also asks questions that focus on looking at previous solutions or "exceptions" to the problem.
-In SFBT, "Exceptions" in SFBT are the times that the problem is smaller or is coped with better and SFBT believes that every problem has exceptions.
-Finding exceptions helps build solutions by helping find what is working in the clients' lives.
-By finding and amplifying minor exceptions to the problem, they explore what is already working and orient the client to do more of what already is working.
+Therapists also ask questions that focus on previous solutions or "exceptions" to the problem.
+In SFBT, exceptions are times when the problem is less severe or better managed.
+Identifying exceptions helps build solutions by highlighting what is working in clients' lives.
+By discovering and amplifying minor exceptions to the problem, therapists encourage clients to do more of what already works.

-When looking for exceptions, the practitioner does not try to convince the client that the exceptions are significant.
-That would go against the SFBT stance that sees the clients as the expert of their life.
-Instead, the therapist maintains a genuine, curious stance and asks the client to tell them how they interpret the significance of the exception.
-The therapist needs to maintain a not-knowing stance which can be challenging for emerging SFBT practitioners.
+When seeking exceptions, the practitioner does not attempt to convince the client of their significance.
+Instead, the therapist adopts a genuinely curious stance and asks the client to explain the exception's importance.
+Therapists must maintain a not-knowing stance, which can be challenging for emerging SFBT practitioners.